— The Woman Behind pinotnoirmom.com

-The name comes from my cats, Pinot and Noir — named after my favorite wine. they run the household.
-I just pay the rent.
+The name comes from my cats, Pinot and Noir — named after my favorite wine.
+They run the household.
+I just pay the mortgage research.

 I came to America in 2012 with a suitcase, a husband, and absolutely no idea what I was doing.